gcanti/fp-ts/docs/modules/ReadonlySet.ts.md

 ## intersection

-The set of elements which are in both the first and second set
+The `ReadonlySet` of elements which are in both the first and second `ReadonlySet`.

 **Signature**